 Have you ever wondered how water is transported up the stem of a plant against gravity?
 This transportation process is called transpiration.
-We can demonstrate transpiration with these easy transpiration experiments.
+You can demonstrate transpiration easily with simple transpiration experiments.

 You might also like our plant respiration and photosynthesis investigations.